 A transfer student is any student who has been previously enrolled at another LTC campus or at another college or university.
-Transferring students must submit admission. registration form for nonrefundable \$5 registration fee, and official transcripts from all previous institutions attended.
-Students may be admitted provisionally until all required transcripts are received.
+Transferring students must submit for registration form admission. nonrefundable \$5 registration fee, and official transcripts from all previous institutions Students attended. may be admitted provisionally until all required transcripts are received.